openxla/stablehlo/rfcs/20230517-forward-compatibility-testing.md

 locally to detect compatibility issues during development, and it fits nicely into existing CI build-and-test jobs.
-If the underlying byte-identical assumption is invalidated, we can fall back to the alternate design in a hybrid testing approach, since this approach will safely identify all forward incompatibilities, with a slight risk of false positives that should be tested using the alternate design.
+If the underlying byte-identical assumption is invalidated, we can fall back to the alternate design in a hybrid testing approach, since byte-comparison will safely identify all forward incompatibilities, with a slight risk of false positives that should be tested using the alternate design.

 ## Alternate Design: Serialize at HEAD, Deserialize at Target Release

-This design is explored more in a [previous commit of this RFC](https://github.com/openxla/stablehlo/pull/1498/commits/0792eb75e85c54f9d106878569b088d03c568b70), and is summarized in this version for brevity.
+This design is explored more in a [previous commit of this RFC](https://github.com/openxla/stablehlo/blob/0792eb75e85c54f9d106878569b088d03c568b70/rfcs/20230517-forward-compatibility-testing.md#preferred-design-serialize-at-head-deserialize-at-target-release), and is summarized in this version for brevity.
 If byte-equality cannot be safely relied on, then we may need to use this approach, or a hybrid of the two.
 This design can be summarized as: